2024 Ep 258 - Inside The Mind of an Impulse Buyer

 Is it a

+free app that does involve in-app purchases?
 Like, could it be like, whoa, you've requested the toad pack.
+That will be 4.99

-we probably should have thought of that but no it's all completely free good on you i mean so if you guys are all obviously volunteering your services here um to help mankind's understanding of frogs uh we know kali our kali our producer who has sourced today's frog calls you she's a convert she bloody loves it she's completely fallen in love with frogs and frogs calls can i ask a question we've listened i listened we listened to a few of these just before we got you on
+we probably should have thought of that but no it's all completely free good on you i mean so if you guys are all obviously volunteering your services here um to help mankind's understanding of frogs uh we know kalia kalia producer who has sourced today's frog calls you she's a convert she bloody loves that she's completely fallen in love with frogs and frogs calls can i ask a question we've listened i listened we listened to a few of these just before we got you on to me it's a few of them actually sounded i thought andy was doing a funny sounded like andy doing the frog call like some of them sound like a human mucking around did you ever have people send them in that were doing that that were like let's let's see if we can stitch up the frog people and we'll send in us doing the voice Oh, absolutely.

 If I could get money for every time that someone had just went rivet and then started laughing.
+Yeah.

-That's not on
+That's not on.

-the frog people are volunteering their time.
+The frog people are volunteering their time.
+They're working hard.

 They don't need prank croaks coming in.
+Anyone leave a fant?

 There's a few, but I don't know if they're on purpose or accidental.
+Oh, as we've seen from this show, both are possible.

 Jordan, thank you so much for doing this for us.
+Charles, the one that recommended you.

 You seem like you've got a supreme skill, but we do have to test that.

+There's going to be five frogs with five different sounds.
 You said you're confident you can do this down the phone, which is incredible.

 We've checked, there's no type of frog Shazam where you can be holding the phone up to some kind of app that identifies it for you.
+So it'll be coming out of your brain.

 Five of them.